 Cost: $100 (plus administrative fees at the testing site)

 Ideal for: Undergraduate and graduate students, including veterans and active-duty military personnel

 DANTES Subject Standardized Tests (DSST) are no longer limited to military personnel and their families.
 Now, every college student can take advantage of them to earn college credit.

-DSST testing centers can be found on college campuses and military bases.
-Prometric offers remote exam proctoring for up to 30 subjects, including ethics, astronomy, and criminal justice.
-Each exam offers up to 2.5 college credits — but not all schools accept the results.
+These exams allow you to 'test out' of some courses, enabling you to progress to advanced-level coursework.
+Prometric offers exam proctoring for up to 30 subjects, and each exam counts for up to 2.5 college credits — but not all schools accept the results.
 Policies vary by institution, so be sure to do your research first.

 5. TECEP Exams

 Ideal for: College students enrolled at any institution

 The Thomas Edison Credit-by-Examination Program (TECEP) lets you earn credit for relevant job experience, volunteering, or independent study.
 With 43 exams available, there are plenty of options to choose from.
 TECEP provides open resources to help with studying, and the exams are primarily multiple-choice.

 They are graded on a credit/no credit scale based on a minimum score and won't affect your GPA.
 You'll be awarded credit if you score equivalent to a 'C' grade or above in a TECEP exam.

 In addition to creating career advancement opportunities, certificates and licenses can also lead to college credit.
 You can earn them through professional organizations, state agencies, vocational schools, junior colleges, and universities.
 Common licenses and certificates that count toward college credit include nursing and information technology credentials.